cyberbotics/webots/docs/guide/object-kitchen.md

 - `size`: Defines the size of the worktop.

-- `textureUrl`: Defines the texture used for the worktop.

-- `tileSize`: Defines the size of texture used for the worktop.
+- `appearance`: Defines the appearance.

 ## Fridge